toshan9835/practices/README.md

-# practices
+# practice
-question which i practices on
+question which i practices